mrderive/HelloTwitter/README.md

 # HelloTwitter

-A hello world implementation to build a Twitter bot that monitors one account and sends an autoreply to every tweet and retweet.
+A hello world implementation of a Twitter bot that monitors one account and sends an autoreply to every tweet and retweet.

 ## Installation